Top 13 Most Creepy And Mysterious Mysteries That Have Finally Been Explained

 Mystery about its location

-Researchers have long puzzled over why the huge statues were placed where they are.
-However, a new study says the people of Rapa Nui, as the island is called in the local language, positioned them near sources of humanity's most vital resource: fresh water.
+Researchers have long been perplexed as to why the massive statues were placed where they are.
+According to a new study, the people of Rapa Nui, as the island is known in the local language, placed themselves near sources of humanity's most vital resource: fresh water.

-Archaeologists studied the location of the statues, or moai, and the platforms on which many of them stand, known as ahu.
-Polynesian seafarers first arrived on Rapa Nui, 2,300 miles off the coast of Chile, approximately 900 years ago.
+Archaeologists studied the statues, or moai, and the platforms, or ahu, on which many of them stand.
+Around 900 years ago, Polynesian seafarers arrived on Rapa Nui, 2,300 miles off the coast of Chile.

-They then went on to construct more than 300 ahu and almost 1,000 moai, which are believed to represent significant ancestors.
+They then built over 300 ahu and nearly 1,000 moai, which are thought to represent significant ancestors.

 Explanation:

-Study co-author Carl Lipo, professor of anthropology at Binghamton University, New York, told CNN: "That knowledge would tell us something about how the early people of Rapa Nui used the landscape and what they found important."
+Professor of anthropology Carl Lipo, who is one of the study's co-authors, told CNN that "that knowledge would tell us something about how the early people of Rapa Nui used the landscape and what they found important."

-There proved to be no significant correlation between the location of the ahu and the presence of nearby gardens, suggesting that the ahu were not situated in order to monitor or signal control over these resources.
+The lack of a significant correlation was observed between the ahu's location and the existence of gardens in the vicinity, indicating that the ahu were not positioned to observe or indicate authority over these resources.

 6. The Bloop